heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 An attribute accessed this way is treated as a subscription.
 I.e., the PDP will subscribe to the data source, and whenever a new value is returned, the policy is reevaluated, and a new decision is calculated.

 The attribute finder receives the result of the previous selection as an argument and returns a JSON value.
-Optionally, an attribute finder may be supplied with a list of parameters: `.<finder.name(p1,p2,…​)>`.
+Optionally, an attribute finder may be supplied with a list of parameters: `.<finder.name(p1,p2,...)>`.
+Additionally, an attribute finder may accept options in brackets: `.<finder.name[optionsExpression]>`.
+The options expression is evaluated and passed to the attribute finder alongside the regular parameters.

 Attribute finders may be nested: `subject.<finder.name2>.<finder.name(p1,action.<finder.name3>,…​)>`.
 Here, whenever the attributes with `name2` and `name3` all have an initial result, and whenever one of the results change, the attribute with name `name` is re-subscribed with the new input parameters.